 HERE'S WHAT YOU NEED TO KNOW:

 Agents and Managers go to workshops ALL year long, all over the country.
 I see the same Agents and Managers at every event I attend.
 Sometimes I see 30-40 Agents and managers at an event, sometime 5 or 10.
 It's a small tight knit community.
 We know each other and we all talk.

-These are most important things we care about:
+The most important things we care about are these: